-- Start the Oracle configuration wizard from Start > All Programs > Veritas > Veritas Cluster Server > Configuration Tools > Oracle Configuration Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 2 Review the prerequisites and click Next. - On the Wizard Options panel, click Delete service group, select the service group to delete, and click Next. - On the Service Group Summary panel, click Next. - 5 On the dialog box that informs you that the wizard will run commands to delete the service group, click Yes to delete the service group and then click Finish.
+- Start the Oracle Configuration Wizard from the Apps menu on the Start screen. - Review the prerequisites and click Next. - On the Wizard Options panel, click Delete service group, select the service group to delete, and click Next. - 4 On the Service Group Summary panel, click Next. - On the dialog box that informs you that the wizard will run commands to delete the service group, click Yes to delete the service group and then click Finish.